shashank8987/TeamUp/README.md

 ## Introduction:
 - Team up is a realtime code editor where users can create the room and other users can join the room using the unique roomID.

-- With user-friendly interfaces, users can type/edit the code in the editor and all the users joined in the room will see the changes in realtime.
+- With user-friendly interfaces, users can type/edit the code in the editor and all the users connected in the room will see the changes in realtime.

 ## Installation